leonardoward/pic16-ws2812-proteus/README.md

 # Simulation Results

-This test sets all the pixels (8) in the color red, after that there is a delay of 2 ms for the rest.
+This test sets all the pixels (8) in the color red, after that, there is a delay of 2 ms to reset the pixels.
 This code is located in the infinite loop, therefore the microcontroller does a refresh of the color of every pixel.

 It works in some occasions, but not always, the following two pictures were taken in the same test.